Multigenerational Home Renovation Credit Vs. Home Accessibility Tax Credit: Can You Claim Both For the Same Expense?

 The Multigenerational Home Renovation Tax Credit (MGHRTC) and the Home Accessibility Tax Credit (HATC) are…

-Commissioned sales people are often used to mitigate costs and incentives sales within an organization.
-While considered self employed, if you utilize commissioned sales people, you should be completing a T4A for them.
+Commissioned salespeople are often used to mitigate costs and incentivize sales within an organization.
+While considered self-employed, if your organization utilizes commissioned salespeople, your organization should be completing a T4A for them.

-A T4A slip is an information return that is required to be filed by your company if you paid out commissions, pensions, retirement allowances, annuities, scholarships, research grants, prizes, medical travel assistance or death benefits – to name a few examples.
-The slip may also be required to be completed by executors, trustees, liquidator, pension administrator or corporate directors.
+A T4A slip is an information return that is required to be filed by your company if you paid out commissions, pensions, retirement allowances, annuities, scholarships, research grants, prizes, medical travel assistance, or death benefits – to name a few examples.
+The slip may also be required to be completed by executors, trustees, liquidators, pension administrators, or corporate directors.

 Note old age security is reported by the government on the T4(OAS) and Canada Pension Plan payments are recorded on the T4A(P).

 The T4A will include any deductions made for CPP/QPP contributions, EI premiums or income tax from the remuneration included on this slip.

 The T4A should be completed based on the calendar year the payment was made – which may differ from when the services were provided and the corporation’s fiscal year.
 Oftentimes errors are made when services are provided in late December and payment is made the following January – requiring the income to be included in the subsequent year T4A.
 This is different from accrual accounting used by corporations that may make deductions for when services are provided.

 Owners of their own incorporated businesses who compensate themselves through commissions are also required to file T4As from their company to themselves.